Chalapathi1234/ML2021week2/README.md

 * Have a look at below instructions to how to play these games in web interface.

 # How to paly the game :
-1.Based on your interest  you can paly either of two games.<br/>
+1. Based on your interest  you can paly either of two games.<br/>
-2.If you want to play Rock Paper Sicissor game you should enter your choice from Rock or Paper or Scissor based on your choice it will display you won the game or not.<br/>
+2. If you want to play Rock Paper Sicissor game you should enter your choice from Rock or Paper or Scissor in the "Type rock , paper, scissor " box after that you can just click the button "play".
+Based on your choice it will display you won the game or not.<br/>
-3.If you want to play Guess the Number game.
+3. If you want to play Guess the Number game.
 We have selected a random number between 1 - 10.
-See if you can guess it. you just enter your guess.
+See if you can guess it.
+You can just enter your guess in the "Type Your Guess" box after that you can play the game by clicking "Submit guess" button.
 If random number is equal to your guess you won the game.<br/>

 # repl link for the frontend :
   https://repl.it/@19pa1a12b3/ML2021w2#index.html<br/>